claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Non-Profit
       - Speaker
       - Thinker
+  - bio: "Bonita Thompson is the creator of the “What’s Next?”
+Game, a coaching process that helps players walk through what is important to them and then apply those key motivators toward what’s coming up next.
+The “What’s Next?”
+Game helps players make their values, their priorities in a fun playful way.\r\n\n\rBonita has been a leading innovator in HR for over 25 years for several major international corporations including: Bank of America, Genentech, Levi Strauss, Pacific Telesis, Varian and Catellus.\r\n\n\rShe is a New York Times bestselling author of ADMIRED: 21 Ways to Double Your Value.
+She lectures globally and has taught leadership and management courses at John F. Kennedy University and The Institute of Coaching.\r\n\n\rBonita earned an MBA at the University of California Berkeley’s Haas School of Business, and a BA in Industrial Psychology from San Jose State University.
+She also holds an Honorary PhD from Mount Mary College.\r\n\n\rBonita is passionate about education and making learning useful and engaging.
+She is co-creator of Storybook Math, an innovative way of teaching foundational math making it playful and fun.
+She has also created curriculum aimed at making learning engaging called Create, Build, Solve."
+    coachName: Bonita Thompson
+    jobTitle: Coach and Speaker
+    links:
+      linkedin: bonitathompson
+    photo: /uploads/bonita-thompson.jpg
+    tags:
+      - Author
+      - Consultant
+      - Executive Coach
+      - Speaker
   - bio: >-
       Rita Gunther McGrath is a globally recognized expert on strategy, innovation, and growth with an emphasis on corporate entrepreneurship.
 Her